jgorman/wifi-watch/README.md

 holding up since you began recording hours or days ago.

 wifi-watch will run ping every second and refresh the current line with the current counts.
-Every 5 minutes the current counts are saved as a history line and a new
-5 minute accounting period begins.
+At the end of an accounting period the current counts are saved as a history line and a new accounting period begins.

 This can be invaluable in monitoring your home internet for systematic service degradation.
 Service technicians